Energy-minimizing Mappings of Complex Projective Spaces: Stable Harmonic and Pluriharmonic Mappings

 The energy of a Lipschitz map $F:(N^{n},h) \rightarrow (M^{m},g)$ of Riemannian manifolds is:

 where $|dF_{x}|$ is the Euclidean norm of $dF:T_{x}N \rightarrow T_{F(x)}M$ at a point $x \in N$ at which $F$ is differentiable.
-There are many equivalent ways to define this invariant, discussed by Eells and Sampson in \cite{ES1}.
-In this work, they initiated the study of mappings which are critical for the energy, known as harmonic mappings.
-The Euler-Lagrange equation for harmonic mappings can be formulated in terms of the second fundamental form of a mapping:
+The Euler-Lagrange equation for maps which are critical for energy, called harmonic maps, can be formulated in terms of the second fundamental form of a map: